Mechanisms vs. Outcomes: Probing for Syntax Fails to Explain Performance on Targeted Syntactic Evaluations: Introduction

 Concretely, we find that probing performance—measured via directed and undirected unlabeled attachment scores (UAS/UUAS)—fails to predict model accuracy on BLiMP minimal pairs.
-At the full-dataset level, regression fits are negligible, with no statistically significant relationships across 32 models and three probes.
-At the per-phenomenon level, only anaphor agreement shows a significant correlation, but follow-up controls reveal that even a non-syntactic probe can produce similar effects, suggesting the result is likely spurious.
-In finer-grained evaluations targeting challenging syntactic paradigms, we test whether probes can recover critical edges—such as the subject-to-verb dependency in agreement examples—that are plausibly relevant for resolving minimal pairs.
-However, even when the probe identifies these edges correctly, model success on the corresponding minimal pair is only weakly aligned (40–60\% match rate across models).
-Finally, at the sentence level, UUAS scores are largely overlapping between correctly and incorrectly evaluated minimal pairs in over 85\% of BLiMP suites.
-Taken together, our results suggest that while syntactic probing is popular, it fails to robustly reveal a model’s latent syntactic knowledge---external targeted evaluations remain the gold standard.
+Across 32 models, none of the three probes yields a statistically significant regression fit on the full overall dataset.
+At the per-phenomenon level, only anaphor agreement shows a significant correlation, but the control experiment reveals that even a non-syntactic probe can produce a similar fit, suggesting the result is likely spurious.
+In finer-grained evaluations targeting difficult syntactic paradigms, we test whether probes can recover critical tree edges that are plausibly relevant for resolving minimal pairs, such as the subject-verb edge in subject--verb agreement pairs.
+However, probe recovery of these edges only weakly aligns with minimal pair outcome (40–60\% match rate across models).
+Finally, within each BLiMP paradigm we test whether UUAS score distributions differ between correct and incorrect minimal pair outcomes.
+In over 85\% of paradigms, the distributions overlap substantially for most models.

+Taken together, our results suggest that while syntactic probing is a dominant interpretability paradigm, it fails to robustly reveal a model’s latent syntactic knowledge.
+We establish a disconnect between the syntactic information revealed through conventional probing for dependency trees and the latent syntactic knowledge that far more often than not assigns grammatical text a higher likelihood than ungrammatical text.
+Our results argue for the use of external targeted evaluations as the gold standard for establishing model syntactic competence, and support the continuing development of BLiMP-style resources beyond English \citep[among others]{jumelet2025multiblimp10massivelymultilingual, başar2025turblimpturkishbenchmarklinguistic, taktasheva2024rublimprussianbenchmarklinguistic}.